OBJECTIVE

 Compressed Gas Cylinders

-- If cylinders are non-returnable, consult EH&S Hazardous Materials Management for disposal.
+- If cylinders are non-returnable, consult with EH&S Hazardous Materials Management for guidance as a last resort.

 Biological Materials